-- 1. Turn the ignition switch to the ON/RUN position. - 2.
-Press and hold the desired HomeLink® button until the EVIC displays "CHANNEL # TRAINING" Do not release the button. - 3.
+- 1. Cycle the ignition to the ON/RUN position. - 2.
+Press and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
+Do not release the button. - 3.
 Without releasing the button proceed with "Programming A Non-Rolling Code" Step 2 and follow all remaining steps.